awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 ## Enable the `containerd` runtime bootstrap flag<a name="containerd-bootstrap"></a>

 The Amazon EKS optimized Amazon Linux 2 AMI contains an optional bootstrap flag to enable the `containerd` runtime\.
-This feature provides you with a clear path to migrate to `containerd`\.
+This feature provides a clear path to migrate to `containerd`\.
 Amazon EKS is ending support for Docker starting with the Kubernetes version 1\.23 launch\.
-For more information, see [`Dockershim` deprecation](dockershim-deprecation.md)\.
+For more information, see [Amazon EKS is ending support for `Dockershim`](dockershim-deprecation.md)\.

 You can enable the boostrap flag by creating one of the following types of node groups\.
 + **Self\-managed** – Create the node group using the instructions in [Launching self\-managed Amazon Linux nodes](launch-workers.md)\.
 Specify an Amazon EKS optimized AMI and the following text for the **BootstrapArguments** parameter\.